opensearch-project/dashboards-notebooks/notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

 ### **1.1 Introduction**

-Kibana Notebooks enable data-driven, interactive data analytics and collaborative documents to be created and used as live notes in Kibana.
+OpenSearch Dashboards Notebooks enable data-driven, interactive data analytics and collaborative documents to be created and used as live notes in OpenSearch Dashboards.
 They allow devops, support specialists, solution and presales specialists, customer success experts and engineers to create and share stories.
 They facilitate combining visualizations, timelines and text, code and adding annotations.
-Here are a few Kibana Notebooks use-cases:
+Here are a few OpenSearch Dashboards Notebooks use-cases:

 1. Create post-mortem documents
 2. Design runbooks